LSU QB Joe Burrow Spotted Sporting Explicit 'Big D— Joe' Cap After Defeating Clemson

 Videos by PopCulture.com

-Burrow capped off a historic season with this National Championship as he became one of the few to win a Heisman Trophy, secure an undefeated season and win the biggest game of the college football season.
-He also did so while throwing for an FBS-record 60 touchdowns.
+Burrow capped off a historic season with this National Championship as he became one of the few to win a Heisman Trophy, secure an undefeated season, and win the biggest game of the college football season.
+He also did so while throwing for an FBS-record 65 touchdowns.

 This is not an original nickname by any stretch, but it is one that has been given to quarterbacks that deliver a championship when needed.
 This was also bestowed upon former Philadelphia Eagles quarterback Nick Foles in 2017.